dinosaure/blogger/articles/spoke.md

 secure connection from a weak password.
 We will see here how:
 1) implement what are called cryptographic primitives
 2) implement the handshake
-3) end up with a protocol implementation like `Mirage_flow.S` for ease of use
+3) how we end up with a protocol implementation like `Mirage_flow.S` for ease of use

 ## Primitives